IDAES/idaes-pse/apps/matopt/README.md

 2. Numpy
    We use Numpy arrays to represent geometric points.
 3. CPLEX
-   We have hard-coded CPLEX as the chosen optimization solver.
-This can be changed by edditing the source code for MatOptModel.
-We plan to introduce a more flexible interface in a future version.
+   The tool has been optimized to work with the MIP solver CPLEX.
+Users who do not have access to CPLEX via Pyomo are advised to use NEOS-CPLEX.
+This can be selected by edditing the source code for MatOptModel.